How Does “Depth of Field” Affect My Photography?

 I have always found "depth of field" a strange term, why not simply call it Depth of Focus?
 Anyway, it matters not, what does matter is how it affects your photography and how you can use it to your benefit.

-Personally, I normally set my camera to Av or “aperture priority” 95% of the time for more control over the sharpness.
+Personally, I normally set my camera to Av or "aperture priority" 95% of the time for more control over sharpness.
 For the kind of work I do, the depth of field is more important to me than shutter speed.
-Although, if I need a fast shutter speed, I can just quickly and easily whack the aperture right open. giving me the fastest speed.
+Although, if I need a fast shutter speed, I can just quickly and easily whack the aperture right open.
+This gives me the fastest speed available in that light.

 So how does depth of field work?